 Design & Construction

 First, light will be collimated by lenses mounted in lens tubes.
 Dichroic mirrors mounted in kinematic cage cubes then combine the output from the multiple LEDs.
-The mounted LEDs may be driven by LEDD1B Compact T-Cube LED Drivers (TPS001 T-Cube Power Supplies are sold separately).
+The mounted LEDs may be driven by LEDD1B Compact T-Cube LED Drivers (power supplies are sold separately).
 The LEDD1B LED Drivers allow each LED's output to be independently modulated and can provide up to 1200 mA of current.
 Please take care not to drive the LED sources above their max current ratings.

 When designing your custom source, select mounted LEDs from below along with dichroic mirror(s) that have cutoff wavelength(s) between the LED wavelengths.
 The appropriate dichroic mirror(s) will reflect light from side-mounted LEDs and transmit light along the optical axis.
 Please note that most of these dichroic mirrors are "longpass" filters, meaning they transmit the longer wavelengths and reflect the shorter wavelengths.
 To superimpose light from three or more LEDs, add each in series (as shown below), starting from the back with longer wavelength LEDs when using longpass filters.
 Shortpass filters may also used if the longer wavelength is reflected and the shorter wavelength is transmitted.
 Sample combinations of compatible dichroic mirrors and LEDs are offered in the three tables below.